 The other thing that occurred to me is the idea of building a support system for you and your children, for the times when your feeling your depression is more debilitating, as you mentioned.
 I think that can be a great example for your kids that we can ask others for help when we need it.
 It can help you feel better knowing there are some people around who will help with supporting your children’s needs so that they do not feel neglected when you are needing to take some time to do your own work.

 ANNA: I think for all of us, a lot of our unschooling work as parents is to make sure that we are healthy and engaged.
 For me personally, that means eating good food, getting outside.
 Sunshine is so critical for me and we are on day four of no sunshine this week, so I’m feeling it.
 Be it meditation or yoga or something that helps quite my mind.
-For us along this journey because we have dealt with it, a few of us, that there are some helpful herbal supplements and things we found along the way.
+For us along this journey because we have dealt with it, a few of us, that there are some helpful herbal supplements and things we found along the way, I love to drink mushroom coffee because it helps the body utilize oxygen more efficiently.
 I’m not really sure if that is where this question is going, but I do have a list that I send to people who ask me about depression and anxiety, from a natural perspective.
 We can post in the comments if anyone wants to see it.

 For me, I found it is really as simple and as completely complex as choosing to see the world from a place of joy, choosing to see the magic and wonder.
 During dark times I just keep it simple, looking for sparks of joy and magic to carry me through each step.
 It helps to remember that each persons’ journey is their own.
 I think you touched on that Pam.
 So, we just need to make sure we are not handing them our baggage or lens or definitions.